Omi

 The Man Who Changed the Definition of ‘Change’

 Funny thing, a partially-free school in the remote corner of Rajasthan is providing the kind of education the commercial three-lakhs-fee schools in modern cities are not capable of providing, by default.
 Education, the commodity, can surely be compounded in the marketplace.
-But when could anyone calculate the joy of learning?
+But when could anyone ever calculate the joy of learning?

 The donations for the school come from overseas, with no help from India whatsoever.
 Jacques used to wait for months for the money to arrive so that he could put the first bricks together.
 It was a corridor of patience.